 Specific Authority 427.013(9) FS.
+Law Implemented 427.014(1), 427.015(1) FS.

+History-New 6-16-81.

+- 41-1.05 Agency Budget Preparation.

+- (1) This rule shall apply to all agencies which administer or operate Federal or State-funded programs if funds are used in

+- part or in total for transportation services for the transportation disadvantaged as defined in Section 427.011(1), F.S. - (2) The agency transportation disadvantaged budget is to be prepared in conformance with either Chapter 216 of the Florida Statutes or Chapter 129 of the Florida Statutes, as appropriate. - (3) Each agency utilizing transportation disadvantaged funds shall: - (a) Define and estimate budget funds by Federal catalogue code number or State appropriations number by October 1 of each year; - (b) Identify local contributions anticipated; - (c) Specify the number of clients to be served and the services (trips or miles) to be provided; and - (d) Maintain accounting records which provide an audit trail for all transportation disadvantaged transportation expenditures.
+Specific Authority 427.013(9) FS.
 Law Implemented 427.013(3) FS.
-History-New 6-16-81.

-41-1.06 Coordinated Community Transportation Provider.

-(1) The Metropolitan Planning Organization or Local Planning Organization shall designate a County Coordinated Community Transportation Provider to serve the transportation needs of the transportation disadvantaged population in an effective and efficient manner.

-(2) The Coordinated Community Transportation Provider may act as dispatcher, broker, operator or any combination of these, as long as the provider's role is consistent with the coordination strategy outlined in the Coordinated Transportation Development Plan.

-(3) The following procedures shall be used to designate the Coordinated Community Transportation Provider:

-(a) Proposals will be accepted from all interested parties in accordance with State laws and regulations;

-(b) Proposals submitted by candidate providers will be comparatively evaluated by the Metropolitan Planning Organization or Local Planning Organization on the basis of the provider's ability to maximize transportation services at minimized cost for the service area's aggregate social service transportation functions;

-(c) Should the designated Coordinated Community Transportation Provider be an elected board, council, commission, or authority that exercises direct responsibility for the operational delivery of transportation services to the transportation disadvantaged, or a non-profit public transit system chartered by State Statute, the preceding designation and evaluation procedures (3)(a) and (3)(b) shall not apply.
+History-New 6-16-81. - 41-1.06 Coordinated Community Transportation Provider. - (1) The Metropolitan Planning Organization or Local Planning Organization shall designate a County Coordinated Community Transportation Provider to serve the transportation needs of the transportation disadvantaged population in an effective and efficient manner. - (2) The Coordinated Community Transportation Provider may act as dispatcher, broker, operator or any combination of these, as long as the provider's role is consistent with the coordination strategy outlined in the Coordinated Transportation Development Plan. - (3) The following procedures shall be used to designate the Coordinated Community Transportation Provider: - (a) Proposals will be accepted from all interested parties in accordance with State laws and regulations; - (b) Proposals submitted by candidate providers will be comparatively evaluated by the Metropolitan Planning Organization or Local Planning Organization on the basis of the provider's ability to maximize transportation services at minimized cost for the service area's aggregate social service transportation functions; - (c) Should the designated Coordinated Community Transportation Provider be an elected board, council, commission, or authority that exercises direct responsibility for the operational delivery of transportation services to the transportation disadvantaged, or a non-profit public transit system chartered by State Statute, the preceding designation and evaluation procedures (3)(a) and (3)(b) shall not apply.

-CH.
-41-1 COUNCIL ON TRANSPORTATION DISADVANTAGED

-(4) Contractual administration of Coordinated Community Transportation Providers shall be accomplished pursuant to Section 427.012(2), FS.

-(5) Secondary Coordinated Community Transportation Providers may be designated if the following conditions are satisfied:

-(a) An agreed upon incremental plan culminating in the establishment of a Single Coordinated Community Transportation Provider.
+- (4) Contractual administration of Coordinated Community Transportation Providers shall be accomplished pursuant to Section 427.012(2), FS. - (5) Secondary Coordinated Community Transportation Providers may be designated if the following conditions are satisfied: - (a) An agreed upon incremental plan culminating in the establishment of a Single Coordinated Community Transportation Provider.